 The College makes every effort within available financial aid resources to assist students who lack the financial means to obtain a college education.
 Financial assistance may be available to a student in the form of federal and state grants, scholarships, federal work-study, and federal student loans.

 All students seeking financial assistance begin the application process by completing the FAFSA, Free Application for Federal Student Aid (opens in new window).
-Davidson County Community College’s federal code is 002919 and must be listed on the FAFSA for DCCC to receive student application information.
+Davidson-Davie Community College’s federal code is 002919 and must be listed on the FAFSA for Davidson-Davie to receive student application information.

 Financial aid is paid for courses required in a student’s program(s) of study.
 Class(es) taken outside the program requirements are not paid with financial aid and are taken at the student’s own expense.
 Financial aid will not fund audited courses.
 The student should consult with their academic advisor to assist with appropriate course selection.